Camobeast/Camobeast/README.md

-- 👋 Hi, I’m @Camobeast
+- 👋 Hi, I’m Jakub
-- 👀 I’m interested in programming, web developementy video games, music and calisthenics.
+- 👀 I’m interested in programming, web developement, video games, music and calisthenics.
 - 🌱 I’m currently learning React, TailwindCSS and SvelteKit
 - 📫 You can reach me on my LinkedIn or email: jakub.lilley@gmail.com